Chicken and cashew burger with sesame and tandoori mayonnaise

 1. We start by chopping the meat with our manual meat grinder , if the butcher has not chopped it for us.

-2. Mix all the ingredients well and season with salt and pepper.
+2. We mix all the ingredients well and splash.

-3. We make balls of dough, of the weight that we want to give to our hamburgers and we shape them.
-To do this, sprinkle the inside of the Gefú hamburger press mold with a little breadcrumbs, so that they come off easily when extracting it (this dough is rather soft).
-We flatten with the back of a spoon and press with the porcelain hand of the press.
-We flip and voila.
+3. We make dough balls, the weight we want to give our hamburgers and we shape them.
+To do this, sprinkle the inside of the Gefú hamburger press mold with a little breadcrumbs, so that they come off easily when removing it (this dough is rather soft).
+Flatten with the back of a spoon and press with the porcelain hand of the press.
+We flip and that's it.
 We repeat the operation until finished.

-As this press allows you to make hamburgers from between 120 gr to 200 gr, I have made 200 gr hamburgers that I find more forceful and, being thicker, juicier.
+Since this press allows you to make hamburgers from 120 gr to 200 gr, I have made 200gr hamburgers that are more forceful and juicier as they are thicker.

 While the hamburgers are cooking, we are also roasting the red pepper strips.

-5. Once cooked, toast the bases of the hamburger buns on the same griddle, so that they remain crispy and do not become soft with the sauce.
+5. Once cooked, we toast the bases of the hamburger buns on the same griddle, so that they remain crunchy and do not remain soft with the sauce.

-6. Assemble the hamburger, putting a spoonful of tandoori mayonnaise, some lamb's lettuce and cover with the strips of red pepper, more mayonnaise and lamb's lettuce.
+6. Assemble the hamburger, putting a tablespoon of tandoori mayonnaise, some lamb's lettuce and cover with the red pepper strips, more mayonnaise and lamb's lettuce.

 Ready to enjoy in good company with a refreshing beer.